Sunday, May 22, 2016

 Well, not good bye, but the part that comes after.

-Over the years, I've made a habit of leaving and not looked back.
+Over the years, I've made a habit of leaving and not looking back.
 It's never that the people cease to mean something to me or that I don't take them with me or value what we've shared.

 It's that I don't know how to disconnect then move back together.